top of page

 Early keyboards maintenance and information website.

-This is also an information service for restorers, players, owners, amateurs and researchers into Pianos built BEFORE 1837 and similar important historical instruments.
+This is also an information service for restorers, players, owners, amateurs and researchers into Pianos built before 1837 and similar important historical instruments.

 In this website you will find a Register of Extant Broadwood Grands and provide some information about research and conservation of early stringed keyboards.

-Enquiries about Broadwood Grand pianos built BEFORE 1837 can be forwarded via email to:
+Enquiries about Broadwood Grand pianos built before 1837 can be forwarded via email to:

 cesar@fortepiano.co.uk.
 We are not affiliated to any institution and any advice is provided free and 'as it is' and is intended to be just a rough guide for anyone interested in the world of early keyboards.
 If you need professional advice or consultation, please contact me at the email address above.